9 Different Types of Owls in Kansas

 They have a gray and white barred feather pattern, which gives them their name.
 These owls are nocturnal hunters, meaning they hunt during the night.

-Furthermore, they use their keen eyesight for hunting small mammals such as mice, rats, and voles.
+Furthermore, they use their keen eyesight to hunt small mammals such as mice, rats, and voles.

-During the day, they can be seen roosting in hollow trees or stumps.
-Barred Owls can be found across the state of Kansas.
+During the day, barred owls can be seen roosting in hollow trees or stumps.
+They can be found across the state of Kansas.

 They prefer wooded habitats but can also be found in urban areas such as parks and gardens.

-These types of owls in Kansas can be heard at night with their distinctive call, which sounds like a mixture of a hoot and a laugh.
+These owls in Kansas can be heard at night with their distinctive call, which sounds like a mixture of a hoot and a laugh.

-They are generally more active during the winter when an abundance of food is available.
+They are generally more active during the winter when abundant food is available.

 7. Eastern Screech-Owl

-The Eastern Screech-Owl is one of the most common owls found in Kansas.
-It is a small, colorful owl with two distinct color morphs – red and gray.
+The Eastern Screech-Owl is one of the most common owls in Kansas.
+It is a small, colorful owl with two distinct color morphs: red and gray.

 The Eastern Screech-Owl is about eight to ten inches tall and has yellow eyes and brownish-red or gray feathers with light spotting.